pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg01/README.md

 555-7475464 Sara
 ```

-Find the password and enter it in the Egg-o-Matic below. **Lowercase only, no spaces!**
+Find the password and enter it in the Egg-o-Matic below.
+Lowercase only, no spaces!

 [origami.png](files/origami.png "origami.png")

 ### Solution

-There is a message written on the origami which contains a text followed by two lines of dots.
+There was a message written on the origami which contained a text followed by two lines of dots.

 ```
 . ... ... .... ... .. ..
 ... ... .... .. ... .. .
 ```

-We have two lines containing seven clusters of dots each and there are two phone numbers stored in the phone consisting of predial followed by seven numbers.
-Now we can put it all together.
+I had two lines containing seven clusters of dots each and there were two phone numbers stored in the phone consisting of predial followed by seven numbers.
+Now I had to put it all together.

-The number of dots in each cluster determines the number of repetitions of a digit at the corresponding position of the phone number.
-This is the Multi-Tap Cipher principle.
-The reconstructed ciphertext is:
+The number of dots in each cluster determined the number of repetitions of a digit at the corresponding position of the phone number.
+This is called the Multi-Tap Cipher principle.
+The reconstructed ciphertext was:

 ```
 7 777 444 7777 666 66 33 777 444 7777 55 444 66 4